Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Results

+In conclusion, we point out two ways to improve the ability to learn the underlying smoothness of dynamics.
+One way is to enhance the geometric expressive power of the model.
+It can prevent the model from learning only low-frequency structural features and thus provide reasonable embedding space to further exploit the structure-dynamic relationship.
+Another one is to improve the aggregation strategy of GNNs so that the aggregation can be conducted under the smoothness constraints of the dynamics.
+By considering these factors, we can enhance the ability to handle smoothness patterns of dynamics.

-\textbf{The Geo-GNN model.}
+\textbf{The Geo-GNN model}

-The details of the proposed architecture are shown in Fig.~\ref{fig:model}.
-It primarily consists of two components: 1) a feature encoder for describing locally geometric environments and 2) an effective feature aggregation framework for preventing aggregated particle features from being smooth when the actual local dynamics are more non-smooth.
-The 3D edge type, distance, and angle are added for each constructed graph as initial data.
-The embedding layer further processes these details to yield representations for edges and triplets.
-Next, the stack of triplet-to-edge interaction layers propagates edge and triplet information, giving the learned local structural features at each edge.
-Then, a series of edge-to-node and node-to-node interaction operations are performed to aggregate the features of each particle.
-The output features of the layer are then sent to the multi-layer perception (MLP) for the final predictions of particle propensity.
-In the following, we discuss the different components of the model.
+The proposed architecture is detailed in Fig.~\ref{fig:model}.
+The initial features of type, distance, and angle are added to each constructed graph for the Geo-GNN.
+An embedding layer processes these details to yield representations for edges and triplets.
+The stack of triplet-to-edge interaction layers propagates edge and triplet information, giving the learned local structural features at each edge.
+Edge-to-node and node-to-node interaction operations are performed to aggregate the features of each particle in the local sale, followed by multi-layer perception (MLP) for the final predictions of particle propensity.
+Further details on the model and training process can be found in Methods.

+To handle the smoothness of dynamics, we follow the above instructions to develop the model architecture to learn high-frequency representations.
+Precisely, the model consists of the following two main parts.

+(1) Firstly, the Geo-GNN leverages a geometric-informed high-order message passing for describing local environments.
+To boost the geometric expressive power, the three-body connections and the corresponding angle features are used in the triplet-to-edge layers of Geo-GNN.
+The improvement of structural expressiveness allows the model to differentiate more local environments than 1-WL message passing and thus bring more high-frequency patterns of structural features between neighboring particles.

+(2) Next, within a more recognizable structure space, the final features used to predict the dynamics are further aggregated according to the dynamical smoothness.
+Instead of averaging, we develop an adaptive aggregation process with a self-attention mechanism to handle varying degrees of smoothness of particle dynamics.
+With attention on the edge, the features of neighboring particles with identical targets will combine to produce low-frequency dynamics patterns.
+On the other hand, neighboring particles with distant dynamics will drive away in the feature space to learn non-smooth dynamics.
+Thus, we can learn the structural features of the non-smooth or smooth targets from neighbor particles in an implicit way.
+By incorporating these techniques, the Geo-GNN model shows a high prediction accuracy of particle dynamics against the current model.